top of page

 ABOUT

-BORDERLAND is about the blazing life and tragic death of Ida C. Craddock, a real-life 19th century sexologist who claimed she was married to an angel.
+BORDERLAND is about the blazing life and tragic death of Ida C. Craddock, a real-life 19th century sexologist who claimed she was married to an ghost.

 SYNOPSIS